Learning RISC-V Architecture Through Debugging - Part 1

 What you will gain after the course

-• You can learn about registers, assembly instructions, and Privilege mode, which are the core features that make up RISC-V.
+• You can learn about registers, assembly instructions, and Privilege mode, which are the core functions of RISC-V.

-• You can practice debugging features such as registers, assembly instructions, and Privilege mode using the TRACE32 simulator program.
+• Using the TRACE32 simulator program, you can practice debugging features such as registers, assembly instructions, and privilege modes.

-• You can learn how the RISC-V architecture is utilized in operating system kernels such as the Linux kernel.
+• You can see how the RISC-V architecture is utilized in operating system kernels such as the Linux kernel.

-• You can analyze the startup code of bootloaders or Linux kernels running on RISC-V based systems.
+• I can analyze the startup code of bootloaders or the Linux kernel running on a RISC-V basis.

 Announcement 🎯